 The facts that prove Trussonomics was always doomed to fail

-Liz Truss’s mini-budget, concocted with then-chancellor Kwasi Kwarteng, promised £45bn of unfunded tax cuts
+Liz Truss’s new book attempts to defend her mini-budget, concocted with then-chancellor Kwasi Kwarteng

-After the most disastrous stint in Downing Street in living memory, Liz Truss is preparing to release her memoir.
+After the most disastrous stint in Downing Street in living memory, Liz Truss has released her memoir.

-She will argue she was ousted by the establishment and make a play for the ideological heart of the Tory Party.
+In ‘Ten Years to Save the West’, the former PM argues she was ousted by the establishment and makes a play for the ideological heart of the Tory Party.

 The collapse of her project, known as “Trussonomics”, dealt a hammer blow to the Tory party’s long-held reputation for fiscal responsibility and careful economic planning.